trmaa/rune-compiler/readme.md

   and bitwise operators (`& | ^ ~ << >>`) in every expression
 - Syntax highlighting on vim

+## To do

+- Structs
+- Integrate gcc preprocessor, assembler, and linker by forking and execing

 ## How to

 ### Build